MinaProtocol/mina/rfcs/0024-scaling-epic.md

 ##### Why is it important?
 At high parameterization, the scan state will use an increadible amount of memory.
 The memory usage needs to be before we can significantly turn up the scan state's size.
 ##### Proposed Fix
-Don't persist completed work in the trees, throw out completed trees from the tree ring as we go.
 Use content addressed storage to share references to memory across transaction witnesses (which potentially saves a lot of duplicate intermediate hashes from being stored).
 ##### Child RFC: &#x1F534;

 ### Reduce Scan State Synchronization Time